Picture: hawthorn blossom. Click here for more May blossom and tree photos.

 The first seeds and fruits

 May also sees the first fruits, seeds and nuts appearing.
-From the start of the month (not till the second half in 2026 and 2018), the female catkins of sallow and goat willow (aka pussy willow) disperse their seeds in a shower of white fluff.
+From the start of the month the female catkins of sallow and goat willow (aka pussy willow) disperse their seeds in a shower of white fluff.
 During shedding, which can last for much or all of the month, the white seeds floating through the air are a very common sight and can be mistaken at a casual glance for gnats or other tiny insects.
 The ground beneath trees can be thickly carpeted with fluff.

 Female osiers (very rare in the south east and associated with wetland areas) release seeds at much the same time as goat willow.

-On crack willow the yellow male catkins may have fallen in late April: if not, they do so in the first half of May, occasionally a bit later.
+On crack willow the yellow male catkins may have fallen in late April: if not, they do so in the first half of May.
 On the ground they sometimes look like curly caterpillars.
 The female catkins (on different trees) remain green until the second half of May or the first half of June when they turn brown and produce lots of fluffy white seed.
 This they release into the air, adding to the very similar pussy willow seeds floating around.
+The female catkins then fall to the ground, making a thick carpet under the tree.

-White willow (which often hybridises with crack willow) keeps both male and female catkins into May (again, on different trees).
-The male ones can turn yellow and start to fall any time from the start of the month to the second half.
+White willow keeps both male and female catkins into May (again, on different trees).
+The male ones usually turn yellow and start to fall in the first half of the month.
 The female ones remain until the second half of May or early in June and then turn fluffy and disperse their seeds.

 Norway maple has seeds from the start of the month, but it is often not until around the second week that field maple flowers begin morphing into the familiar winged seeds, while on sycamore this happens anytime from the second week to early June, depending on how long the flowers last (see above).